Frances Ravenel Smythe Edmunds

 Frances Ravenel Smythe Edmunds (December 11, 1916 - April 30, 2010), was a major part of the preservationist movement in South Carolina and the United States through her work as the director of the Historic Charleston Foundation, up until her retirement in 1985.
+Throughout her career, she received national recognition, an array of awards, and made an impact on historical preservation in Charleston as well as the United States.

 Personal life

 Edmunds was born in the city of Charleston, South Carolina to parents Augustine Thomas Smythe and Harriott Ravenel Buist Smythe.
-Her father was one of the best lawyers in the state, and she grew up with three brothers.
+Her father had a substantial reputation as a lawyer in the state, and she grew up with three brothers.
 During her formative years, she attended St. Timothy's School in Stevenson, Maryland.
 She later went on to attend and graduate from the College of Charleston with a Bachelor's degree.
 In 1943 she married S. Henry Edmunds.
 Henry Edmunds worked as both a lawyer in Charleston as well as a District Attorney.
 The two eventually went on to have three daughters.
-Despite being such a prominent figure in the preservation movement of the city, Edmund's family had only been native to Charleston for one generation.
+Despite being such a prominent figure in the preservation movement of the city, Edmunds's family had only been native to Charleston for one generation.
 She died in the city on April 30, 2010.

 Career

 Prior to her marriage, Edmunds briefly worked at The Evening Post.
 She started her career as a preservationist in 1948 by becoming a volunteer for the Historic Charleston Foundation.
 Later on, she was hired onto the project as the foundation's first ever staff member.
-Eventually, Edmunds worked her way up and was appointed as the organization's director in 1955.
-She held this position until she retired.
+Eventually, Edmunds worked her way up in the foundation and was appointed as the organization's director in 1955.
 She believed that preservation is a philosophy that views cities as masterpieces, and that these masterpieces must have most of their parts to ensure that future generations will be able to appreciate them and their history.
-Edmunds went on to receive national recognition for her dedication to preserving, restoring, and revitalizing the city of Charleston.
-She was rewarded the Louis E. du Pont Crowninshield Award from the National Trust for Historic Preservation in 1971, which is known as the highest preservation award in the nation.
-In 1979, she was appointed to the Advisory Council on Historic Preservation by United States president Jimmy Carter.
-Additionally, she also received the Department of Interior's Conservation Service Award.
-Edmunds received a multitude of awards at both the local and regional level, and was also granted an honorary doctorate from the College of Charleston in 1972.
-She was the first ever woman that was able to serve as a trustee of Montacello, was an especially important member of the Garden Club of America, spent time serving on both the board of the Spoleto Festival and the Advisory Board of the Confederate Home and College, as well as Charleston's Board of Architectural Review.
-Edmunds concluded her career as a preservationist when she retired from the Historic Charleston Foundation in 1985.
+She concluded her career as a preservationist when she retired from the Historic Charleston Foundation in 1985.
 She spent a total of 38 years at the organization.